oaregithub/oare_mono/README.md

 Keeping the local copy of the database up-to-date is very similar to the first time that you imported the database onto your machine.
 We recommend you only do this every couple of months, unless some large changes have been made to the database, in which case you'll be told which tables to update.

 Unlike the first time you imported the database, you usually will not have to import every single table to keep your database up-to-date.
-Many tables won't change and therefore won't need to be updated.
-For example, the `search-index` table hardly changes so updates will be rare.
-This table is also the largest in the database, so avoiding updating it will cut down on import times significantly.
+Many tables won't change often and therefore won't need to be updated regularly.

 To update your local copy, you'll first need to export current versions of the tables from production.
 To do so, open the production database connection in MySQL Workbench.
 Go to Server > Data Export, select "oarebyue_0.3" in the pane on the left, then select the tables you'd like to update on the right.
 Make sure to export as a Self-Contained File.
 You will not need to have "Include Create Schema" selected because the local schema has already been created.
 Then click "Start Export"